 A common misconception of the Stamp Act is that King George III was to blame for the tax.
 In reality, the King was involved very little in the passage of the act given he was ill at the time.2 He only gave his consent by commission to Parliament.

-The Purpose of the 1765 Stamp Act
+What Was the Purpose of the 1765 Tax?

 The purpose of the 1765 Stamp Act was to raise revenues to pay off war debt incurred during the French and Indian War as well as to support a new permanent British army in the Americas to protect colonists from the Native American threat on the frontier.